 Godot Has Come by Minoru Betsuyaku marks the first American tour of Japan’s celebrated company Theatre Office Natori.
 What would happen if Godot, the mysterious unseen character in Samuel Beckett’s Waiting for Godot, actually turned up?
-Written as homage to Beckett, this comic – often slapstick – sequel is performed in Japanese with English translations projected above the stage.
+Written as homage to Beckett, this comic – often slapstick – satire is performed in Japanese with English translations projected above the stage.
 K. Kiyama, directs this innovative play by Minoru Betsuyaku, one of Japan’s leading contemporary playwrights.

 “…it is fundamental that Godot will never appear.
 In today’s Japan, people only rarely have a chance to experience something in reality, but they get a huge amount of information from different sources, so they may understand things intellectually without having any actual experience of them.
 Therefore, I thought that if Godot came today, people would not be able to meet him or experience the drama of the meeting.” – Minoru Betsuyaku, playwright

 Tickets are Pay-What-You-Can-Afford at $10/$20/$40/$70, pick whichever price works best for you